 The P3 Impact Award was created by Concordia, the University of Virginia Darden School Institute for Business in Society, and the U.S. Department of State Secretary's Office of Global Partnerships to recognize and honor best practices of public-private partnerships (P3s) that are improving communities and the world in the most impactful ways.
 The award seeks to highlight leading practices and actionable insights in the P3 arena.
 For this award, a P3 refers to any cross-sector collaboration that features public, private, nonprofit, or non-governmental organizations and addresses societal problems.

-2016 P3 Impact Award presented to Project Nurture at the Concordia Awards
+2017 P3 Impact Award presented to Sanitation Marketing Systems in Bangladesh at the Concordia Summit

 ©Concordia Summit/Getty Images